Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

-Take a look at the area around the nozzle of your faucets where water leaves.
-In homes with hard water, it’s common for this nozzle to become white and chalky with calcium carbonate and magnesium buildup.
+Look at the nozzles of your faucets.
+In homes with hard water, faucet nozzles commonly become white and chalky with calcium carbonate and magnesium buildup.

 Again, this scale formation can affect the flow rate of water from your faucet, and it’s difficult to clean.
 High-acidity cleaners, like vinegar, work well to target scale on your faucet, but they’re only a temporary solution.